dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 2 - There is no graphical user interface (GUI) or plotting.
 (Use MATLAB or Python instead)

 3 - Automation is provided through the Framework for Network Cosimulation (FNCS) library developed by Pacific Northwest National Laboratory (PNNL).
 It is  planned to upgrade FNCS with the HELIC framework that is currently under development by several US Department of Energy labs under the Grid Modernization Laboratory Consortium (GMLC) project 1.4.15.
-Both FNCS and HELICS must be obtained separately.

 Change Log
 ==========